 Speakers: Juanita Easterling, Director of Plant Operations, Goodwill of Central & Southern Indiana

 Collaboration isn’t easy, but when done right, is incredibly worthwhile.
-This session offers the opportunity to see one such partnership in action—a new medical device manufacturing facility on Indianapolis’ east side that was the result of Cook Medical and Goodwill Commercial Service’s combined effort.
+This site visit offers the opportunity to see one such partnership in action—a new medical device manufacturing facility on Indianapolis’ east side that was the result of the combined efforts of The Indianapolis Foundation, Cook Medical, IMPACT Central Indiana, and Goodwill Commercial Services.
 Attendees will travel to the new facility at the corner of Sheridan & 38th Street to learn more about how it came about and how it benefits the community.
+BONUS: After seeing the work in action, hear from the architects of the project on Thursday, September 29 at the 9:00 a.m. session Addressing the Complexities of Poverty: A Case Study of Collaboration.

 Agape Therapeutic Riding Site Visit